 Local properties – Local properties are the properties defined on an annotation in either short, attribute or element form

 Logical layer - A DFDL Schema with all the DFDL annotations ignored is an ordinary XSD schema.
-The logical structure described by this XSD is called the DFDL logical layer.Infoset
+The logical structure described by this XSD is called the DFDL logical layer.
+The logical layer of a DFDL schema describes the DFDL Infoset of the data format.

 Most-Significant Bit - Often abbreviated to MSB.
 In a binary integer the most significant bit is the bit having the greatest place value.
 Within an 8-bit unsigned byte, the bit with place value 27 is the most significant bit.